 Of presidents and health, history replete with secrecy, lies

-WASHINGTON (AP) — Throughout American history, an uncomfortable truth has emerged: Presidents have lied about their health.
+WASHINGTON (AP) — Throughout American history, an uncomfortable truth has been evident: Presidents have lied about their health.

-In some cases, the issues were minor, in other cases quite grave.
+In some cases, the issues were minor, in others quite grave.
 And sometimes it took decades for the public to learn the truth.

 Now President Donald Trump has been diagnosed with the COVID-19 disease.
 The White House initially said he had “mild symptoms.”
 By Friday evening, he was admitted to Walter Reed National Military Medical Center.
-The White House issued a vaguely worded statement at first, although Trump’s doctors answered some questions from reporters on Saturday.
+After a rosy press conference by the president’s medical team, White House chief of staff Mark Meadows said Saturday that Trump had gone through a “very concerning” period Friday and that the next 48 hours would be critical in terms of his care.

 Pandemics have cursed the presidencies of both Trump and Woodrow Wilson.
 Each played down the viruses that killed hundreds of thousands of Americans.
 Both presidents got sick — and each had to decide how much to tell the public.

-Like many administrations before him, the White House tried to keep Wilson’s sickness a secret.
+Like many administrations before, Wilson’s White House tried to keep his sickness secret.

 Flash forward 100 years.
-Trump told the world that he and first lady Melania Trump had contracted COVID-19 in a tweet at 12:54 a.m.
-Friday.
+In a tweet at 12:54 a.m.
+Friday, Trump told the world that he and first lady Melania Trump had contracted COVID-19.

-The White House initiallyshared few details about his condition.
-White House press secretary Kayleigh McEnany said he was taken to Walter Reed “out of an abundance of caution.”
+The White House initially shared few details about his condition.
+White House press secretary Kayleigh McEnany said he was taken to Walter Reed many hours later “out of an abundance of caution.”

-It was a startling twist for Trump, who has been telling supporters on the campaign trail that the nation had turned the corner on the disease, which has killed 208,000 people in the United States.
+However sick he was or wasn’t, his COVID-19 was startling since Trump had been declaring almost daily that the nation had turned the corner on the disease, which has killed 208,000 people in the United States.

 “The Wilson administration, for a very different reason, completely downplayed the pandemic,” said John Barry, an adjunct professor in public health at Tulane University whose book “The Great Influenza” chronicles the 1918-19 pandemic that sickened Wilson and killed 675,000 Americans.
 “Wilson was concerned that any negative news about anything would detract from the war effort — decrease the energy that people would put into winning the war.
 In this case, there are more strictly political benefits.”